Gothic metal: Beauty and the beast

 The term "beauty and the beast" refers to an aesthetic contrasting "angelic" female vocals with male growls or aggressive singing.
 Paradise Lost and the Gathering had already made use of this technique on some songs from their earlier albums, but it was the Norwegian Theatre of Tragedy that first released an entire album devoted to this approach with their self-titled debut in 1995.
 A second album, Velvet Darkness They Fear, arrived in the following year.
 Theatre of Tragedy's third album Aégis in 1998 saw the band "venturing into fresh musical territory".
-The piano was replaced by electronic keyboards while Raymond Rohonyi opted to discard his death growls in favor of a "soft, spoken, sometimes whispering voice".
+The piano was replaced by electronic keyboards while Raymond Rohonyi opted to discard his death growls in favour of a "soft, spoken, sometimes whispering voice".
 The music was more clean and soft, "stripped of guitar harshness" but with a "near flawless execution" that "prompted many European critics to award Aégis perfect review scores".

 Other bands that contrast aggressive male vocals and clean female vocals continued to emerge in the late 1990s.
 Trail of Tears had formed in 1994 while Tristania formed in 1995 and the Sins of Thy Beloved were formed in 1996.
 All three Norwegian groups released their debut albums in 1998.
 Tristania stood apart from the others with their use of three distinct vocal styles in the "operatic soprano Vibeke Stene, clean-singing counter-tenor Østen Bergøy, and harsh, black metal-style shrieker Morten Veland".
 Their second album Beyond the Veil in 1999 made use of a ten members choir and featured violin passages from Pete Johansen of the Sins of Thy Beloved, earning "rave reviews" across Europe.
 By then, the band had risen to "the top of the goth metal heap" with their "lush, symphonically enhanced" approach.
 They were "dealt a potentially crippling blow" when singer, guitarist and principal composer Veland left the group to form Sirenia.
 Tristania has continued to prosper with subsequent releases and has since been "regarded as one of the world's premiere goth metal bands".

 For over a decade, this beauty and the beast aesthetic has flourished with many representatives across the European continent.
 Cradle of Filth has also been known to make use of this approach through guest female vocalists such as Liv Kristine and Sarah Jezebel Deva.
 A few critics have since lamented that the approach has been "done to death by countless bands".